Currently, there are two versions of ISO 13485 or the Medical Device Management System (MDMS) standard: ISO 13485:2016 and EN ISO 13485:2016.

 Clause-by clause Comparison with Previous ISO 13485 version

 Table A.1 of Annex A provides a clause-by-clause comparison of the new 2016 edition of the Standard versus the previous edition and details the specific changes relating to each clause.
-This is a great asset for those transitioning to the new edition as it can be readily converted into an audit checklist.
+This is a great asset for those transitioning to the new edition from an old MDMS as it can be readily converted into an audit checklist.

 Changed Relationship Between ISO 13485 and ISO 9001